Thomas County, Nebraska

-Thomas County is a county in the U.S. state of Nebraska.
-As of the 2010 United States Census, the population was 647.
+Thomas County is a county in the U.S. state of Nebraska, formed in 1887, named for General George H. Thomas.
+At the 2020 United States census the population was 669.
 Its county seat is Thedford.
-The county was formed in 1887, and was named for General George H. Thomas.

-In the Nebraska license plate system, Thomas County is represented by the prefix 89 (it had the eighty-ninth-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska vehicle license plate system, Thomas County is represented by the prefix 89 (it had the eighty-ninth-largest number of vehicles registered in the state when the license plate system was established in 1922).

 Geography

 The terrain of Thomas County consists of rolling hills, sloping to the east.
 The Middle Loup River flows east-southeastward through the middle of the county, and the Dismal River flows in the same direction through the lower part of the county.
 The two streams converge east of Thomas County.
 The county has an area of 714 sqmi, of which 713 sqmi is land and 0.8 sqmi (0.1%) is water.